jpritikin/coach/content/docs/me/psychoactive/_index.md

 Your reaction to a psychedelic strongly depends on the willingness of your Parts to get quiet.[^aday2021] See my discussion of [effortless meditation]({{< relref "untie" >}}) to learn more about Parts and how to help them relax.
 There are at least three possible outcomes:
 - Parts are overactive and not willing to get quiet.
 A psychedelic will tend to make Parts more loud and extreme.
-This is going to be a difficult trip and corresponds to the monkey mind of an inexperienced meditator 🐒, magnified to Godzilla size 🦍.
+This is going to be a difficult trip and corresponds to the monkey mind of an inexperienced meditator 🐒, magnified to Godzilla size 🦍.[^cheetah]
 - Parts are active but willing to get quiet.
 In this situation, the client gains more access to Self energy and may do Parts work spontaneously.
 There is the opportunity to make rapid strides toward therapeutic goals.[^ifs-mdma]
 - Parts are fairly quiet.
 The Self shines with unusual brilliance 🌞 because the psychedelic does the bouncer Part’s job, facilitating an experience of Self that is profoundly effortless.
 Similar to effortless meditation, there is ample capacity for blending with a target.
 This is readily seen in reports of music perception under the influence of psychedelics.
 For example, “Volunteers reported far greater absorption in music, as well as greater perceived beauty and significance of music.”[^barrett2018]